kubernetes/enhancements/keps/sig-cli/3515-kubectl-explain-openapiv3/README.md

 Similarly to `html` output, only the fields selected in the command line (and their subfields' types, etc) will be included in the resultant page.

-If user types `kubectl explain --output md` with no specific target, then all types in the cluster are included.
+Possible idea: If user types `kubectl explain --output md` with no specific target, then all types in the cluster are included.

 ### Risks and Mitigations